Child Abuse and Neglect - Symptoms

 - Behaving in a way that isn't appropriate or that causes problems.
 In a young child, this could mean being unusually fussy, being afraid, or not being interested in activities.
 Children often act out what they have seen or experienced, such as violence or

 sexual activity.
 Older children may act out in unusual ways, such as having sex, fighting, using drugs, or running away.

 Symptoms of physical abuse

-These types of injuries may point to physical abuse when:
+Children often get injured.
+But physical injuries may point to abuse when:

-- They are unlikely to have been caused by an
+- It's hard to see how they could have been caused by an

 the body that usually are protected, such as the inside of the legs and arms,

 the back, the genitals, and the buttocks.

 - The explanation for the injury changes.
 Or it's not a believable explanation.

 - There are signs that the child has been hurt before.